Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Signature factors, cross sections, experiments and bounds.

-ND280, placed at $2.5^\circ$ off axis, is a multicomponent detector which consists of the following main sub-detectors: the $\pi^0$ detector P0D, the tracking detector containing the three Time Projection Chambers (TPC) filled in by Ar gas, and two Fine Grained Detectors (FGD) filled in by scintillatiors.
-The P0D has a target mass $m^{ND}_{P0D} = 15.8$ t (when filled with water) and a length $d^{ND}_{P0D} = 2$ m \cite{Assylbekov:2011sh}.
+(ii) the tracking detector containing the three Time Projection Chambers (TPC) filled in by Ar gas.
 Each TPC module has a mass of $0.3$ t and a length of $0.9$ m.

+(iii) two Fine Grained Detectors (FGD) filled in by scintillatiors.
 The mass and the length of each FGD are $1.1$ t and $0.365$ m, correspondingly \cite{Amaudruz:2012esa}.
-Also important is the distance between downstream edge of P0D and the upstream edge of FGD1, which we take to be 1 m.
-The detector is magnetized with a field strength of 0.2 T, which, together with energy loss tracking, allows for a very good particle identification capacity.
+The detectors are magnetized with a field strength of 0.2 T, which, together with energy loss tracking, allows for a very good particle identification capacity.
+The distance between downstream edge of P0D and the upstream edge of FGD1 equals $\Delta^{ND} = 1$ m.

 Strictly, one has to consider interactions, decays and detection in all these detectors separately.
 For simplicity we will neglect most of the detector substructures.
-We take the neutrino flux from ref.~\cite{Abe:2012av}.
+The neutrino flux is taken from ref.~\cite{Abe:2012av}.
 We use two data sets from two independent studies: a search for heavy neutrinos \cite{Abe:2019kgx} and an analysis of electron neutrino CCQE \cite{Abe:2020vot}.
 The latter gives bounds on numbers of $\gamma-$showers and $e-$showers. \\

 \paragraph*{1.
 Resolved $e^+ e^-$ pairs: 2showers.} T2K searched the resolved $e^+$ and $e^-$ tracks (showers) from hypothetical heavy neutrino decays inside the Time Projection Chamber (TPC) ref.~\cite{Abe:2019kgx}.
 In this study $12.34\times 10^{20}\,(6.29\times 10^{20})$ POT in neutrino (anti-neutrino) mode were used.
-The selected events consist of two tracks of opposite charge originating from a vertex in a TPC, without other tracks being observed in the TPC itself or in the detector located directly upstream (including P0D).
+The selected events consist of two tracks of opposite charge originating from a vertex in TPC, without other tracks being observed in the TPC itself or in the detector located directly upstream (including P0D).
 This gives an effective detector length of 2.7 m.
 The invariant mass of 2-track system was restricted by $W_{ee} < 700$ MeV and the angle between two tracks $< 90^\circ$.
-The angle between system of the tracks and the beam axis $\cos \theta > 0.99$.
+The angle between system of the tracks and the beam axis for events passing selection criteria should be $\cos \theta > 0.99$.
+To implement this cut in computations of numbers of events we performed our own Monte Carlo simulation of final state angular distributions.